Julien Donkey-Boy: Plot

 Julien, a young man with untreated schizophrenia, meets a young boy playing with several turtles in a New York City park.
 Fascinated by the turtles, Julien asks if he can have one.
 When he is denied, he strangles the boy, then buries his body in the mud before praying for mercy from God.

-At home, Julien resides with his dysfunctional family, consisting of his domineering and emotionless German father; his childlike pregnant sister Pearl (whose child may be Julien's); his younger brother, Chris, an aspiring wrestler who spends his days exercising and practicing wrestling moves; and their paternal grandmother, who is largely disconnected from the rest of the family.
+At home, Julien resides with his dysfunctional family, consisting of his domineering and emotionless German father; his childlike pregnant sister Pearl; his younger brother, Chris, an aspiring wrestler who spends his days exercising and practicing wrestling moves; and their paternal grandmother, who is largely disconnected from the rest of the family.

 The family's father spends the majority of his time recounting national historical narratives, drinking, and inflicting psychological and physical abuse on Chris.
 During one of Chris's exercise sessions, his father forces him outside in the cold and hoses him down with water.
 He also pines for his deceased wife, going so far as begging Chris to wear his mother's wedding dress and dance with him.
 Meanwhile, Julien works as a teacher's aide at a school for the blind.
 Julien spends most of his spare time going to confession, muttering to himself on the streets, and imagining conversations with Adolf Hitler.

 Julien is also riddled with grief over his mother's death, and Pearl sometimes soothes him by pretending to be their mother on the telephone.
 Pearl spends most of her days searching for baby clothes for her soon-to-be-born child, and making lists of her favorite baby names.
 Searching for other hobbies, she decides to take up learning to play the harp.
 Chris compulsively practices wrestling moves on trash cans, and sometimes incites matches with Julien.
-Their father recounts historical stories, lambasts Julien and Pearl for "artsy-fartsy" poetry and being "a dilettante and a slut" respectively, and pines for his dead wife.
+Their father recounts historical stories, lambasts Julien for "artsy-fartsy" poetry and Pearl for being "a dilettante and a slut," and pines for his dead wife.

 Julien and Pearl accompany their father to a local Baptist church, where the sermon has a profound impact on Julien.
 Some time later, Pearl and Julien spend a day together going ice skating at an indoor skating rink.
 Julien tries to sell some homemade skates to a Hasidic boy and Pearl takes to the ice despite being heavily pregnant.
 She trips, landing on her abdomen and causing a miscarriage.
 At the hospital, Julien convinces a nurse to let him hold the baby, saying it is his.
 She allows it, but while alone with the baby, Julien escapes home on a bus.
 Julien goes to his room, hides under the blankets, cradles the baby and mutters prayers.